Covid 19 coronavirus: New cases are two women from UK, took car to Wellington

 Both cases are from the same family.
 One of the women is in her 30s and the other is in her 40s.

-They were in managed isolation and permitted to leave on June 7 to travel to Wellington on June 13 in a private vehicle, he said.
+The two British women were in managed isolation from their arrival in New Zealand on June 7 and permitted to leave Auckland to travel to Wellington on June 13 in a private vehicle, he said.

 The vehicle was dropped to their hotel and drove to Wellington, where they only had contact with one family member.